Last year, reports surfaced that American household debt reached a record high of just over $13.5 trillion. Let’s type that out in round numbers.

 Unemployment numbers are at record lows and wages have been on a steady rise.

-But from a household standpoint, it could mean that people are financially strapped and needing to make ends meet with credit cards.
+But from a household standpoint, it could mean that people are financially strapped and need to make ends meet with credit cards.

 There are many stories the data can tell, but ultimately you should still do what’s best for you.